100 metres at the World Athletics Championships: Doping

 Canada's Ben Johnson and Angella Taylor-Issajenko were both disqualified from the 1987 World Championships in Athletics for doping.
 Johnson was stripped of his 100 m gold, elevating Carl Lewis to world champion, while Taylor-Issajenko finished fifth in the women's 100 m final.

 At the following edition in 1991, Irina Slyusar of the Soviet Union (a women's semi-finalist) was disqualified for doping.
 Eight years passed without incident in the 100 m before the double Nigerian doping disqualification of Innocent Asonze and Davidson Ezinwa in 1999.

 Tim Montgomery became the 100 m second medalist to be disqualified, losing his silver medal from the 2001 World Championships in Athletics.
 From the same event, Marion Jones later lost her silver medal for doping infractions, becoming the first female medalist to be stripped of a 100 m medal.
 Venolyn Clarke and Kelli White (a women's finalist) were also disqualified that year.
 The results of Dwain Chambers and Montgomery, fourth and fifth in 2003, were removed for doping.
 Two women's medalists were stripped of their honours for doping Kelli White lost the world title while Zhanna Block had her bronze medal removed.
 Block's times from the 2005 edition were also annulled.
 These disqualifications were a result of the BALCO scandal, which included many 100 m runners.

 No doping offences were recorded at the 2007 World Championships 100 metres, but bans shortly returned, with Ruqaya Al-Ghasra being banned from the 2009 edition and a female trio of Inna Eftimova, Semoy Hackett and Norjannah Hafiszah Jamaludin being disqualified in 2011.
 The 2013 World Championships saw one elimination in Masoud Azizi.

-Among the men's world champions, only Donovan Bailey, Usain Bolt, Fred Kerley, Noah Lyles and Oblique Seville have not been implicated in doping during their careers; three-time champion Maurice Greene never failed a drug test, but admitted purchasing drugs on other athletes behalf.
+Among the men's world champions, only Donovan Bailey, Usain Bolt, Noah Lyles and Oblique Seville have not been implicated in doping during their careers; three-time champion Maurice Greene never failed a drug test, but admitted purchasing drugs on other athletes behalf.